Updated on July 30th, 2020

 2. Don’t use illegal taxis

-When I arrived in Havana airport in April 2018, my trip had been organised by the yoga retreat I was visiting.
+When I arrived at Havana airport in April 2018, my trip had been organised by the yoga retreat I was visiting.
 I had arrived a day earlier & they had arranged for me to be picked up at the airport & taken for my first night to a casa in a nearby town.
 I had been to Cuba before (See my First Timer’s Guide for more info), travelled alone & stayed the whole time in Casas Particulares (basically a room in a family home) so I had no issue & was looking forward to reacquainting myself with the experience.
 I was arriving at midnight, so very aware I would be tired.

 Compared to my first visit, the arrival at Havana airport was fairly quick & relatively efficient (first time around I had waited 2 hours for my luggage).
 By the time I left the airport, it was 1am & I was ready for my bed, so pleased to see the sign bearing my name as I exited the building.
 The guy who picked me up spoke minimal English & my Spanish was a little rusty.
 He knew where he was going, I knew it was about a 40-minute drive to my casa & was already fantasizing about my bed.